NannyML/nannyml/docs/tutorials/thresholds.rst

 -------------------

 The :class:`~nannyml.thresholds.ConstantThreshold` class is a very basic threshold.
-It is given a lower and upper value when initialized and these will be returned as the lower and upper threshold values, independent of what reference data is passed to it.
+It is given a lower and upper value when initialized, which will be returned as the lower and upper threshold values, independent of what reference data is passed to it.

 The :class:`~nannyml.thresholds.ConstantThreshold` can be configured using the parameters ``lower`` and ``upper``.